jiangxincode/KaboomZhihu/README.md

 + Add log system for some information produced on the process of running.
 [20150802]
 + Optimize the structure of project.
 [20150802]
 + Use the maven to reconstruct the project.
 [20150804]
++ Unify the character encoding of all files to GBK.
+[20150805]

 ## Snapshot